 CREATE’s approach to fertility treatment, is very different.
 We offer Natural and Mild IVF, focusing on protocols which do not need unnecessary drugs and add-ons.

 We place an emphasis on quality rather than quantity to achieve the best result in IVF treatment.
 We use advanced ultrasound scanning, to give a comprehensive overview of a woman’s fertility.
 This enables us to make sure that any treatment we give is personalised to your needs, and that we can avoid unnecessary drugs and treatment.

 Natural Cycle IVF and Modified Natural IVF are carried out with the aim to collect one egg that has been naturally selected and matured.
 This focus is aimed at trying to collect a healthy, high quality egg and is most useful in women who have low ovarian reserve.
 This means that they don’t have lots of high quality eggs, and so aiming for quality rather than quantity is our way to produce a better result.
 We have some of the best results with low ovarian reserve patients in the UK.

-With Mild IVF we give low doses of stimulation in order to achieve a mild response, with the aim of collect a small cohort of high quality eggs.
-Using this approach, we have achieved excellent success rates, which are some of the best in the UK.
+With Mild IVF we give stimulation in order to achieve a mild response, with the aim of collecting a small cohort of high quality eggs.
+Using this approach, we have achieved excellent success rates.

 For patients with fertilisation issues, such as male factor infertility, we offer the treatment Intra-Cytoplasmic Injection (ICSI).
 In IVF, sperm and egg fertilise through natural selection; with ICSI, one of our embryologists selects a sperm and injects this into the egg.
 This helps to give a better chance of normal fertilisation in those with a fertilisation issue.